IRA vs 401(k): What Is the Difference?

 • Choose an online broker to take control of your investments: For those who prefer to be more involved and make their own investment decisions, using an online broker for self-directed investing is the way to go.
 This method allows you to directly manage your investments and typically comes with the benefit of commission-free trades.
 This is a great choice for individuals who want to actively participate in the management of their IRA investments.

-2. Choose Where to Open Your IRA
+2. Decide Where to Open Your IRA

 Once you decide where to open an IRA, you’ll need to follow through with doing so.
 The process to open an IRA can vary a bit from provider to provider, but it’s generally pretty straightforward.